maklipsa/szymonwarda/_posts/2019-08-27-where-to-get-data-for-data-driven-tests.md

 ---
 layout: post
-title: How to get data for DDT?
+title: How to get data for Data-Driven Tests?
 description: "Test code is only there to pass proper data.
 This entry is how to get the data."
 modified: 2019-08-27
 tags: [dotnet, testing, NUnit, XUnit, DDT, craft, data-driven testing, tests]
 series: "Data-Driven Testing"
 image:
- feature: data/2019-08-27-DDT-files/logo.jpg
+ feature: data/2019-08-27-where-to-get-data-for-data-driven-tests/logo.jpg
 ---

 The [previous post](/refactoring-to-data-driven-tests/) was meant to be an encouragement and a warmup to data-driven testing.
 This post describes why I love this way of testing.